ft-interactive/starter-kit/README.md

 - Clones Starter Kit to your own computer (but reinitialises it as a brand new git repo with no history).
 - If selected, attempts to push it to the ft-interactive org on GitHub.
   - NB. you'll need an [access token](https://github.com/settings/tokens) and the git [osxkeychain helper](https://help.github.com/articles/caching-your-github-password-in-git/) for this to work.
 Create a file in your home directory called `.netrc` containing the following:

 ```
 machine api.github.com
 login <your-github-username>
 password <your-github-access-token>
 protocol https
 ```

 - Runs `npm install` to grab all the dependencies (this takes a few minutes).
 - Runs `npm start` for the first time — now you can start coding.

 You can also re-initialise a Starter Kit project to use the latest version by providing a path to an existing project in the first step of the wizard.
-This will put everything in the folder into a new commit (*including* things that aren't version controlled and aren't in .gitignore), wipe the folder, then add Starter Kit as a new commit.
+This will put everything in the folder into a new commit (_including_ things that aren't version controlled and aren't in .gitignore), wipe the folder, then add Starter Kit as a new commit.
 It doesn't try to upgrade your code at all, though you can generally restore everything by running the following afterwards:

 ```bash
 git checkout HEAD~1 -- client config
 ```

-This assumes your project keeps most of your data in the `client/` and `config/` folders.
+This assumes your project keeps most of your data in the `app/` and `config/` folders.

 #### Using the built in tasks

 You can run the following tasks from within your project directory:

 - `npm start` — starts up a development server and opens your app in a web browser.
 The dev server will automatically reload your browser when files change.
+- `npm run storybook` — loads up [StorybookJS](https://storybook.js.org/) as a development environment for building components.
 - `npm run build` — builds your app and puts it in the `dist` folder.
 - `npm run deploy` — deploys the contents of your `dist` folder to an appropriate location on S3.
 (You usually don't need to run this yourself — it is run automatically by CircleCI.)
 - `npm run a11y:local` - checks accessibility of your app running locally